uellowcom/Uellowcom/uellow-flutter-app-main/README.md

 # Uellow APP

-Mobile Application using Flutter Framework, this app is compatible with WooCommerce.
+Mobile Application using Flutter Framework, this app is compatible with Odoo.

 # Requirements